chemical storage warehouse with forklift and symbol for hazardous materials, representing the importance of using best practices for hazmat shipping

-What is hazmat shipping?
+What is Hazmat Shipping?

 What counts as hazardous materials?

 Hazardous materials include any combustible or flammable liquids and gases, explosives, toxic or infectious substances, radioactive materials, and even everyday items like lithium-ion batteries, perfumes, and aerosol cans.
-The handling required for transporting hazardous materials will depend on how they are classified, as well as any applicable federal hazardous materials regulations.
+The handling required for transporting hazardous materials will depend on how they are classified, as well as any applicable federal hazardous materials regulations1.

 Hazardous materials are divided into nine classes internationally, depending on their risk level and the dangerous goods involved.
 The hazardous materials table is presented like this: